 The NSWG should ensure future EITI Reports provide disaggregated production values as well as export volumes and values for all key minerals produced including crude oil and natural gas.

-The NSWG should ensure future EITI Reports clarify whether mandatory social expenditures exist in the oil and gas sector and ensure that reporting of mandatory social expenditures be disaggregated by type of payment and beneficiary, clarifying the name and function of any non-government (third-party) beneficiaries of mandatory social expenditures.
+The NSWG should ensure that future EITI Reports clarify whether mandatory social expenditures exist in the oil and gas sector and ensure that reporting of mandatory social expenditures be disaggregated by type of payment and beneficiary, clarifying the name and function of any non-government (third-party) beneficiaries of mandatory social expenditures.

 In preparing its next EITI Reports, the NSWG should liaise with relevant government entities to provide the size of the oil and gas sector in absolute terms, the solid mineral sector’s share of government revenues in relative terms, the value of oil and gas exports in absolute and relative terms and the size of solid minerals employment in absolute terms for the year(s) under review.

 As companies and civil society become more actively engaged in the broader aspects of EITI implementation, NEITI may wish to reconsider the role played by the constituencies in communications and dissemination.
-Linking NEITI’s workplans to national priorities and securing the active participation of constituencies in their drafting could help engage constituencies more actively in targeted communications activities.
+Linking NEITI’s work plans to national priorities and securing the active participation of constituencies in their drafting could help engage constituencies more actively in targeted communications activities.
 Bringing in the company constituency at a strategic stage could also help ensure their active support for the messages, while ensuring that their views are adequately reflected would help build trust in the content.

+NSWG is encouraged provide a more detailed assessment of progress regarding each EITI Requirement in its Annual Progress Report and to incorporate broader stakeholder input into the APR, using it as an opportunity to increase public discourse on the EITI process and its benefits to Nigeria.

 The NSWG is encouraged to further entrench extractive sector transparency in government systems, and take steps to move towards more frequent production of EITI information on a routine basis.
 The NSWG may consider undertaking a study to identify what information required to be disclosed under the EITI Standard is already publicly available and what information is not yet routinely disclosed.
 Opportunities for providing more EITI data in open data formats could also be explored.